TiemeWoldman/tiemewoldman.github.io/post1.md

 2 minutes

 #### Images
-Excalidraw — to keep in line with the documentation
+Drawn with Excalidraw to keep the images in line with the documentation.

 ### Alternative headlines
 #### Have you ever wished to spin up Kubernetes on-demand in only a minute?
 Sure you have.
 And now you can.